A modern guide to stepping up your job interviewing game.

 At Homerun we believe hiring is as a team sport - you’re all pulling together in the same direction and spending a lot of time together, so a hire needs to work on a personal as well as professional level.
 That's why we always ask someone to join our team for lunch before making the final decision.

-So the interview is over.
+So the job interviewing is over.
 What’s next?
 Although it’s tempting to immediately share your opinion with your co-interviewer, we recommend you get your thoughts down on paper first (or on your scorecard or in your hiring software, wherever you keep track of your reviews).
 Write tight (clear and concise) then open your mind and your mouth to the rest of the team.

 Get together while the interview is still fresh in your minds and opinions aren't biased by other people’s thoughts.
 Once everyone in the interview team has shared their findings, open up and start discussing whether to proceed with the candidate or not.
 Make sure you put these conclusions into your hiring software for the record.